-Students register for courses using the University's electronic service, unless otherwise stipulated by the school in question.
-If a student does not have a basic user account, the enrolment is submitted according to the school’s guidelines.
+Students register for courses using the University's electronic service, unless otherwise stipulated by the faculty in question.
+If a student does not have a basic user account, the enrolment is submitted according to the faculty’s guidelines.

 If there are not enough places on a course for all the students who have registered for it, consistent criteria will be applied in filling the reserved places.
 Priority will be given to the students for whom the course is compulsory according to the curriculum; however, should it not be possible to accept all these students onto the course, consistent criteria will be applied in filling the reserved places.
-Schools may issue more detailed regulations on the admission criteria for courses.
+Faculties and independent institutes providing instruction may issue more detailed regulations on the admission criteria for courses.